weiyul/Java/JaveEE/LoginJSFApp/Java Server Face.md

 	}
 }

+Note: we access the managed bean in JSF by using the value of the name attribute of the ManagedBean annotation.
+Further, unlike JavaBean in JSP, we do not create it by using the <jsp:useBean> tag.
+The JSF runtime creates the bean if it is not already there in the required scope, in this case, the Request scope.

 6. Create a new file called index.xhtml inside the WebContent folder of the project.
 When using JSF, you need to add a few namespace declarations at the top of the file.

 <html